datanav/docs/getting-started.rst

 There are other reasons both to reprocess all the data and only some of it, but the main point is to assess every situation individually.

-Go to the :ref:`Labs section <getting-started-labs>` and do :ref:`Lab 9 <getting-started-labs-9>` for examples and to play around with data and see how it works.
+Try doing :ref:`lab 22 <getting-started-labs-22>` to see examples and play around with data to see how this works.

 .. _getting-started-sinks: